Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - 100 TB
 - 100 PB

 **Explanation:**
-"Virtually unlimited" is correct.
+Virtually unlimited is correct.
 S3 is designed for unlimited storage.
-"1 PB," "100 TB," and "100 PB" are incorrect; S3 has no practical upper limit.
+1 PB, 100 TB, and 100 PB are incorrect; S3 has no practical upper limit.

 ---